Anthroposophical medicine

 This section has been translated automatically.

-At the beginning of the twenties a form of medicine based on the teachings of Rudolf Steiner.
-Anthroposophical medicine sees the human being as a four-membered being, consisting of the physical body, etheric body (life body), astral body (soul) and ego (spirit).
-It seeks to restore the balance between these elements through natural healing powers.
-Various natural remedies are used, such as minerals, plants and animals, but also artistic therapy such as music, painting, speech therapy or eurythmy therapy.
+At the beginning of the twenties, a form of medicine based on the teachings of Rudolf Steiner.
+Anthroposophical medicine sees the human being as a four-membered being, consisting of physical body, etheric body (life body), astral body (soul) and I (spirit).
+It seeks to restore the balance between these limbs through natural healing powers.
+Various natural remedies are used, such as minerals, plants and animals, but also artistic therapy such as making music, painting, speech therapy or eurythmy therapy.
+Anthroposophic medicine is part of integrative medicine and has been anchored in the German Medicines Act since 1976.
+Since 1989, it has been legally recognized in the German Social Security Code V as a "special therapeutic direction".

 Effects